Pareto Analysis

 Pareto Chart Example

-The result suggests that there are three sub-categories that occur most often.
+The findings suggest that there are three sub-categories that exhibit the highest frequency of occurrence.

-There are many tools that allow to draw a Pareto chart.
-One of the simplest ways is to use this Pareto Chart Template.
+There are many tools available to assist in constructing a Pareto chart.
+One of the simplest and most straightforward approaches includes utilizing this Pareto Chart Template.

 Other Formats